 - Make personalization even more personal

 The customer experience is not linear—it includes the touchpoints that a company has created as well as touchpoints owned by different providers, often with no way of connecting and accessing information about these interactions.
 The dream that businesses are striving for is seamless, omnichannel personalization.
 They are putting customers at the center and creating value at every step, facilitating a consistent journey, regardless of channel.
-CDPs makes it possible for businesses to craft the right offers, messages, and experiences at speed.
+CDPs make it possible for businesses to craft the right offers, messages, and experiences at speed.
 The AI-powered insights and analytics keep a real-time pulse on changing customer preferences; enabling the redesign of journeys and interactions to nurture demand, drive higher quality leads, and tailor content to fit the customer.

 - Earn trust that drives loyal, lifelong customers